Testify-bw/Backend/README.md

 Each entry in an array represents a user and will look so:
 `{ id, username, first_name, last_name, role, classes** }`

-\*\* As soon as class lists are implemented in the database, an array of classes the user is associated with will be returned inside the.
+\*\* As soon as class lists are implemented in the database, an array of classes the user is associated with will be returned inside the user object.